|

 for Palm is a complete BASIC development environment for Palm

 OS devices.
-NS Basic for Palm provides a full, modern implementation
+NS Basic/Palm provides a full, modern implementation

 of BASIC, with proper subroutines, user defined data types